anvilistas/amoni/docs/getting_started.rst

 .. code-block:: shell

-   amoni init
+   amoni init demo

-This will prompt you for two pieces of information:

-* Project

-  A new directory will be created using the name you provide here.
-* App Folder Name

-  This should be the name of the folder containing the anvil app you wish to run locally.
-  There is a minimal demo app included with amoni called 'hello_world' and this is the default that will be used if you simply hit enter at this prompt.

-Amoni will now create a new directory using the name you provided and set up the necessary files and directories within it.
+Amoni will now create a new directory named demo and set up the necessary files and directories within it.

 Start Your Servers